ingadhoc/partner/partner_state/README.rst

 To configure this module, you need to:

 #.
-Set "Use partner state " in the company.
+Set "Use partner state" in the company.
 #.
-Set the field that you requiered to approve partner in Sale/Configuration/Contact: Partner State Fields.
+Set the field that you requiered to approve partner in Contacts/Configuration/Partner State Fields.
 #.
 Set the permition to approve to the user.

 Usage